Import-Export Taxes and Duties in China

 General duty rates

-General duty rates are applied to imported goods originating from countries or territories that are not covered in any agreements or treaties, or of unknown places of origin.
+General duty rates are applied to imported goods originating from countries or territories that are not covered in any agreements or treaties or are of unknown places of origin.

 Tariff rate quota duty rates